-- To prepare a child for further education and lifelong learning
+- To prepare the child for further education and lifelong learning

 A high standard of behaviour requires a strong sense of community within our school and to achieve this, we maintain a high level of co–operation among all the staff and between staff, pupils and parents.

-The aims of this Code of Behaviour are:
+In the implementation of this Code of Behaviour we aim:

 - To allow the school to function in an orderly and harmonious way.